 Stevia is the trade name given to extracts from the plants known as stevia rebaudiana.
-Among the food ingredients it seems to be most valued for the fact that it has little or no calories compared to other sweetness substitutes.
-Many food manufacturers are using it because it contains the compound steviol glycoside, making it a sweetener that is free from calories.
+Among the food ingredients it seems to be most valued for the fact that it has little or no calories compared to other artificial sweeteners.
+Many food manufacturers are using it because it contains the compound steviol glycoside, making it a sweetener that is almost calorie-free.
 Stevia is considered to be sweeter than sugar by 200 times.

 Stevia has eight glycosides as identified from research, which are sweet components that have been purified from the leaves of stevia.
 They are dulcoside A, stevioside, steviolbioside, and rebaudioside A, B, C, D, E, and F (4).
 A 2017 article published on this natural sweetening agent found out that stevia has the potential of treating endocrine diseases, including hypertension, diabetes, and obesity (14).
 Some other researches also assert that people suffering from type 2 diabetes can also benefit health-wise from the natural sweetener.

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!